Statement of Belief

 Further Convictions

 As one joins Watermark, one will notice a number of other theological convictions that shape the way Watermark does ministry.
-We do not expect all members to embrace all aspects of these convictions but we need members to be aware that these will be taught throughout the church and members should not teach anything contrary to them.
+We do not expect all members, including church staff, to embrace all aspects of these convictions but we need members to be aware that these will be taught throughout the church and members should not teach anything contrary to them.

 Believer’s Baptism